 - Optional additional toppings: cacao nibs + pomegranate seeds

 - Place both cans of coconut milk in the fridge to chill overnight, or for 6 hours (do not shake the can at any point).
 Open cans and scoop the top layer of thick cream into a deep mixing bowl.
 Use a hand mixer to beat on high until you get a soft whipped consistency.
 Continue beating while slowly incorporating coconut water.

 - Place a medium heatproof glass mixing bowl over a medium pot with lightly simmering water.
 (Make sure bottom of bowl does not touch simmering water.)
 Break dark chocolate bar into small pieces and drop into bowl.
 Let melt gently, stirring occasionally with a silicone spatula.

 - Once chocolate is fully melted and smooth, remove from heat and stir a spoonful of whipped coconut cream into melted chocolate.
 Chocolate will seize up, but keep stirring.
 Stir in remaining whipped cream, along with vanilla, almond (if using), sugar, and salt, until you get a homogenous mixture the consistency of a thick, pourable sauce or drinking chocolate.

 - Taste and adjust flavoring, if needed.
 Pour into individual pots and chill in the fridge for 2 hours.
 Top with toasted chopped almonds* and additional toppings, if desired.

 *Alternatively, you can make a hidden, middle layer of toasted, chopped almonds in each pot (as pictured in 3 of the 4 pots).
 Fill each pot halfway up with the chocolate mixture.
 Chill pots (and the bowl with remaining chocolate mixture) in the fridge until solid.
-Top each pot generously with almonds, and evenly spoon remaining chocolate mixture over top.
+Just before serving, top each pot generously with almonds, and evenly spoon remaining chocolate mixture over top.